wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 in the above example.
 Transaction 2 would fail validation, because transaction 1 will be in the committing transaction set.
 The non-empty intersection between transaction 2's read set and transaction 1's write set will cause transaction 2 to abort.

+Extending the parallel validation paradigm to version-based validation seems trivial.
+Instead of entering a critical section which serializes all write phases, no matter relevant or not, a fine grained exclusive lock is associated with every data item.
+After read phase